 Stand-alone combustion of biomass would likely have similar impacts to co-firing applications.
 Specific impacts would be highly dependent on the emissions controls at any particular power plant.
-Biomass plants tend to be smaller than typical fossil fuel-fired plants and are often less efficient and less well equipped with emissions controls than existing coal plants.
+Biomass plants tend to be smaller than typical fossil fuel-fired plants and are often less efficient and less well equipped with emissions controls than existing natural gas plants.
 If not carefully planned and implemented utility scale biomass may result in increased carbon monoxide and PM10 particulates than an equivalent amount of fossil fuel-based generation.
-Particulate emissions from biomass plants between 500 kW and 10 MW may vary significantly depending on technology and operation.
-Other air pollutants such as mercury and sulfur would be reduced.
-Levels of NO_x emissions from biomass facilities may vary between 60 mg/MJ and 170 mg/MJ.
-Direct CO2 emissions from biomass combustion are high compared to most fossil fuels but if sustainably managed the CO2 emitted during combustion is equivalent to the CO2 sequestered during growth of the stock.

-Emissions of all criteria pollutants may be significantly reduced through biomass gasification.
-Criteria pollutant emissions from biomass gasification plants are similar to emissions from conventional natural gas plants and substantially lower than coal or oil plants.196
+Particulate emissions from biomass plants between 500 kW and 10 MW may vary significantly depending on technology and operation.209 Other air pollutants such as mercury and sulfur would be reduced.210 Levels of NO_x emissions from biomass facilities may vary between 60 mg/MJ and 170 mg/MJ.
+Emissions of all criteria pollutants may be reduced through biomass gasification.
+Criteria pollutant emissions from biomass gasification plants are similar to emissions from conventional natural gas plants and substantially lower than coal or oil plants.211